 Building collapses in Egypt's capital killing 5, injuring 24

-CAIRO: A nine-story apartment building collapsed in the Egyptian capital early on Saturday (Mar 27), killing at least five people and injuring about two dozen others, an official said.
+CAIRO: A nine-storey apartment building collapsed in the Egyptian capital early on Saturday (Mar 27), killing at least five people and injuring about two dozen others, an official said.

-Rescue workers were searching for any survivors trapped under the rubble of the building in the el-Salam neighborhood, said Khalid Abdel-Al, the administrative head of Cairo governorate.
+Rescue workers were searching for any survivors trapped under the rubble of the building in the el-Salam neighbourhood, said Khalid Abdel-Al, the administrative head of Cairo governorate.

 At least 24 others were injured and taken to hospitals, he said in a statement.